|

 foolish thing to do.
 English Heritage is good, I like it, and I am going to

 enjoy being a member.
-And if I don’t, ‘er
+And if I don’t, ‘er indoors TM will

-nice to go to Sutton
+to go to Sutton

 Valence Castle today.
 Something which is easier said that done.
 The